Nucleomics-VIB/BRBseq-tools/README.md

 ## Process BRB-Seq data obtained from the Aviti instrument

-### Plot distance between barcodes used in opne experiment to identify small-distance pairs
+### Plot distance between barcodes used in one experiment to identify small-distance pairs

 * BRB_distance2.R